KekmaTime/color-quest-luma-land/README.md

 ---

 ## 📝 About
-Color Quest: Luma Land is an engaging, educational game designed to help kids explore emotions and colors through interactive quests.
-Inspired by the need for playful learning tools, it combines storytelling, accessibility, and fun challenges.
+Emotion Quest: The Lost Colors of LumaLand is a story-driven game designed for children—especially those with alexithymia—to explore and identify emotions through interactive chapters.
+Each chapter centers on a single emotion, using expressive characters, gentle feedback, and visual metaphors like flowers and mirrors to encourage empathy, self-reflection, and emotional growth in a safe, engaging way.

 ---